ArshiaRx/real-time-vehicle-tracking-cv/README.md

 A comprehensive real-time vehicle tracking and counting system that combines **optical flow** and **YOLOv8 deep learning** detection for accurate vehicle tracking and counting.
 Features a modern web-based interface built with Streamlit for easy video processing and analysis.

 Developed as part of **CPS843 - Introduction to Computer Vision** at Toronto Metropolitan University.
+Formerly known as RyersonU.

 ---